-The referrer will, even if they are not the DSL (or deputy), follow up if this information if it is not forthcoming, after a period of 24 hours and this will be recorded.
+The referrer will, even if they are not the DSL (or deputy), follow up if this information if it is not forthcoming.

 If, after a referral, the child's situation does not appear to be improving, we will consider following TWSP local escalation procedures or those for the safeguarding partnership for the child to ensure our concerns have been addressed and, most importantly, that the child's situation improves.